ComScore

 • Time Commitment: 30 minutes

-We know, cooking fish can seem intimidating.
-But as long as you use a nonstick pan, this photogenic dish is just as easy to prepare as chicken, promise.
+I know, cooking fish can seem intimidating.
+But as long as you use a nonstick pan (and maybe a fish spatula), this photogenic, easy dinner recipe is just as painless to prepare as chicken—promise.
+(Seriously, you'll only need ten ingredients to pull it off, including salt, pepper and olive oil.)

 49. Honey-Lime Chicken and Veggies in Foil